 - Your blood alcohol content (BAC) was .10 or greater

 - You were under the influence of drugs

 - You refused the blood alcohol test

 - Your license was suspended from a prior DUI

 - You caused an accident resulting in damage, injury or death

 The Pennsylvania legislature ratcheted up the penalties in response to public advocacy groups such as MADD and SADD.
-However, the law also provides an outlet for prosecutors and for the accused.
+However, the law also provides an outlet for prosecutors and for the accused of repeat DUI charges.
 There is much that our skilled attorneys can do to challenge the underlying criminal offense or limit the damage.

 Our DUI defense attorneys are former public defenders with extensive courtroom experience.
 Our early involvement can make a big difference in your case, including possible dismissal or downgrading of charges.
 Call our us at 610-685-8000 or (toll free) 888-320-7928, or contact us online to schedule your free 30-minute initial consultation.
 We have offices in Wyomissing, Lancaster and Lebanon, and we can come to your jail.